zaynrashid07/Weather-Bot/weekly-weather-bot-guide.md

 ## Part 7 — Ongoing maintenance

-- **Adding or removing people:** edit `recipients.json` and commit.
-Nothing else needs to change.
+- **Changing the site or channel:** see Part 3 — both are set via repository variables (or the constants in the script) with no code redeploy needed for the variable-based approach.
 - **Changing wording, layout, warning thresholds, or icons:** edit `weekly_weather_slack.py` — `build_forecast_blocks` controls the table block, `build_warning_message`/`get_warnings` and the threshold constants control the warnings message, and `WEATHER_ICONS` controls the emoji per WMO code.
 - **Rotating the bot token:** in the Slack app's OAuth & Permissions page, reinstalling the app regenerates the token.
 Update the `SLACK_BOT_TOKEN` secret in GitHub afterward — the old token stops working immediately once reinstalled.
-- **If someone changes their Slack email:** update their entry in `recipients.json` to match.
-- **Scaling to a larger list:** the script processes recipients one at a time with no artificial delay; Slack's API has generous per-minute rate limits for the methods used here, so this comfortably handles lists of dozens of people.
-If you eventually have hundreds, a small delay between sends would be a reasonable addition.
 - **Cost:** this is free end to end — GitHub Actions includes free minutes for scheduled workflows (a job this small uses well under a minute per run), and Open-Meteo's API requires no key, account, or paid plan.
+- **This system runs on a schedule, not continuously:** each run recalculates warnings fresh from whatever Open-Meteo returns at that moment.
+It's not a standing monitor — even at a daily cadence, if conditions shift significantly between runs (e.g. a storm develops mid-afternoon), it won't be caught until the next scheduled run (or a manual trigger).
+Keep that in mind for anything safety-critical.

 ---

 ## Quick end-to-end checklist

-1. Slack app created, bot token scopes added (`chat:write`, `im:write`, `users:read.email`), app installed, token copied.
+1. Slack app created, `chat:write` scope added, app installed, token copied.
+2. Bot invited into the target Slack channel; channel ID copied.
-2. Private GitHub repo created with all four files, workflow file at `.github/workflows/weekly-weather.yml`.
+3. Private (or public) GitHub repo created with the script, requirements, and workflow file(s) at their exact paths.
-3. `SLACK_BOT_TOKEN` secret added under repo Settings → Secrets and variables → Actions.
+4. `SLACK_BOT_TOKEN` secret added, `SLACK_CHANNEL_ID` (and optionally `SITE_LOCATION`) variables added under repo Settings → Secrets and variables → Actions.
-4. `recipients.json` filled in with real names, emails, and locations.
-5. Manual **Run workflow** test completed, logs show `Sent to ...` for each person, DM confirmed in Slack from the bot's identity.
+5. Manual **Run workflow** test completed, log shows `Posted ... forecast to channel ...`, message confirmed in the channel from the bot's identity.
-6. Schedule left as-is (or adjusted for DST per Part 5) — the job now runs automatically every Monday.
+6. Schedule left as-is (or adjusted for DST per Part 5) — the job now runs automatically every day.